su8code/ethioclicks-javaapp/README.md

 ![Edit Profile](images/setup-installer-strctr.JPG)

-### Then the next step we will be adding our own java runtime environment. we can get the Java runtime from our already installed Java Runtime software Path or if we don't have Java Runtime already installed we need to download the java JRE runtime from the oracle official website. <br />
+#### Then the next step will be adding our own java runtime environment. we can get the Java runtime from our already installed Java Runtime software Path or if we don't have Java Runtime already installed we need to download the java JRE runtime from the oracle official website. <br />
 Click Here to Donwload JRE [Oracle Download Java Runtime Environment](https://www.java.com/en/download/)

 #### step 5.
 First create jre folder inside the 'setup-installer-folder/bin'  folder

 ![Create JRE folder](images/bin-with-jre.JPG)

 #### step 6.
-Then goto inside the java runtime installation folder and copy the 'bin' and and 'lib' folders as shown in the picture below paste it into the newly created jre folder inside the 'setup-installer-folder/bin/jre'.
+Goto inside the java runtime installation folder and copy the 'bin' and and 'lib' folders as shown in the picture below and paste them into the newly created jre folder inside the 'setup-installer-folder/bin/jre'.

 ![Create JRE folder](images/program-files-folder-jre.JPG)